-- Considered next to only Tirupati Balaji Temple, Sri Kalyana Venkateswara Swamy Temple is considered as an alternative to those devotees who are unable to visit the Balaji Temple on the Tirumala Hills.
-It is also visited by many newly-wed couples who come here to seek the lord’s blessing for a happy married life.
+- Sri Kalyana Venkateswara Swamy Temple is an alternative to those devotees who are unable to visit the Balaji Temple on the Tirumala Hills.
+Many newly-wed couples also come here to seek the lord’s blessing for a happy married life.

 - Sri Rama Temple, Sri Ranganayaka Temple, Sri Padmavathi and Sri Andal Temple are other shrines in this complex.
 Devotees can also find small shrines including Sri Sakti Vinayaka Swami, Sri Veerabhadra Swami, Sri Avanakshamma, Sri Parasareswara Swami and Sri Agastheeswara Swami.

-- According to Vaikhanasa Bhagavat Shasthram Lord Venkateswara’s idol is described as ‘Sthanaka yoga Viraha Murthy’.
+- According to Vaikhanasa Bhagavat Shasthram Lord Venkateswara’s idol is ‘Sthanaka yoga Viraha Murthy’.
 Sthanaka means Standing, Yoga means this idol is mainly for Rishis who wish to attain Mukthi, Viraha means without Sanka and Chakra.
-Here Panchamurhty Aradhana is followed which is the best amoung the Temples around world.

 - The idol at Srinivasa Mangapuram is consecrated by Srikrishna Devaraya with the help of Vaikhanasa Priests at Tirumala so that He will be always in touch with the Lord Balaji as he is a diehard devotee of him.
 So it is a Pratista made by Humans.
-Whereas in the Tirumala Temple Lord Balaji has self manifested himself and it is said that a self manifested idol is more powerful than a Pratistitha idol.
+Whereas in the Tirumala Temple Lord Balaji is self existent and devotees believe that a self existent idol is more powerful than a Pratistitha idol.